 What are Shin Splints?

 Shin Splints are an inflammation of the muscles located in the front of the lower legs.
 The phrase ‘shin splints’ is used to describe the pain that is experienced along the shin bone (known as the tibia) from your knee down to your ankle.
 It is, in fact, a catch-all term used to describe several conditions such as anterior shin splints, posterior shin splints and medial tibial stress syndrome (MTSS).

-The exact mechanics of the pain experienced isn't completely known.
-It is believed that the compact nature of the muscles and tendons running along the shin become inflamed and can pull on the bone, an alternate theory is that it is caused by the stress impact on the tibia itself.
+Although the exact mechanics of the pain isn't completely known, it is believed that the compact nature of the muscles and tendons running along the shin makes them prone to inflammation and they pull on the bone.
+An alternate theory is that it is caused by the stress impact on the tibia itself.

-When left untreated, shin splints can very quickly become a severe running-related injury that will eventually hinder your workout.
-Incorrect footwear and improper technique are also contributing factors.
-The dreaded shin splint can cripple your workout and keep you from training.
+If left untreated, shin splints can quickly become a severe sports-related injury that can hinder your workout or training.

-- Localised redness and inflammation, with heat often present over the affected area
+- Localised redness and inflammation, with the heat, often present over the affected area.

 What Causes Shin Splints?

-The primary cause of shin splints is excessive forces & pressure on the shin bone & the connective tissues that attach the surrounding muscles to this bone.
-This force is generally a result of:
+Shin splints are caused primarily by excessive forces and pressure on the shinbone and the connective tissues that attach the surrounding muscles to this bone.
+Some of the common causes are:

-- Not enough recovery time between training/exercise thus contributing further to overuse
+- Not enough recovery time between training/exercise reps can contribute to shin splints.

-- Flat feet or high arches – the Tibialis Anterior muscle – the one most commonly affected by shin splint pain has a lot to do with the structures of your arch.
-A corresponding factor will be an ill supported arch.
+- Flat feet or high arches.
+The Tibialis Anterior muscle, the one most commonly affected by shin splint pain, plays a huge role in supporting your arch.

 - Participating in sports which include sudden stops & bursts of speed

-When suffering from shin pain, it's important not to "push through it”.
-If the pain is present, it means the bone or surrounding tissue is injured.
-Continuing with your activity, will only be aggravating the issue and the pain will intensify and last longer.
+When suffering from shin pain, it's important not to "push through it".
+The pain is actually a message that the bone or surrounding tissue is injured.
+Continuing with your activity will only aggravate the issue and the pain will intensify over time.

 - Rest is the most effective treatment for shin splints.

-- If you wish to keep exercising, modify your regime to include gentle activities including walking (provided this does not aggravate you), swimming, cycling or weight training.
+- If you wish to keep exercising, modify your regime to include gentle activities including walking, swimming, cycling or weight training.
 Just make sure that these activities don’t aggravate your shin splints.

 - Apply an ice pack to the affected shin for 10 - 20 minutes a few times per day to help with the calming process.

-- Over the counter anti inflammatory medication may be helpful, but it’s important that you check with your doctor before you take any medication.
+Over-the-counter anti-inflammatory medication may be helpful, but you must check with your doctor before you take any medication.

-Once you have been given the all clear to get back into training, even if it’s modified to start, be sure to follow the advice of your practitioner.
-Here are some simple tips to help you on your way back into training without re injury:
+Once you have been given an all-clear to get back into training, be sure to follow the advice of your practitioner.
+Here are some simple tips to help you on your way back into training without re-injury:

-- Thorough warm up, including active dynamic warm up drills.
+- Do a thorough warmup, including active dynamic warmup drills.

-- Proper cool down drills including static stretching and foam rolling.
+- Include proper cool down drills including static stretching and foam rolling in your regime.

 - Progress your training regime steadily and ensure your program is balanced.

-- Consider adding in other exercises, not just running so you are not overusing and fatiguing the same structures.
+- Apart from running, consider adding in other exercises, so you are not overusing and fatiguing the same parts of your body.

-- Ensure you get properly fitted with shoes that support you and enhance a good running style.
+Ensure you wear shoes that fit properly and support and enhance your running style.

 - Guidance on exercise modification.
-If you can afford to take the time to rest that is great, but when goals need to be met and events are booked in sometimes a complete break is not an option.
-Finding alternative ways to keep your fitness up with out aggravating your injury is priority.
+It’s great if you can afford to take the time to rest.
+But sometimes there are goals to be met.
+When events are booked in, a complete break may not be an option.
+Finding alternative ways to keep your fitness up without aggravating your injury is a priority.

-- With a tailored treatment plan designed to speed up the recovery process of your injury.
-This will include:
+- With a tailored treatment plan designed to speed up your recovery process.
+This will usually include: